Modern Finnish paganism

+Adherents

+According to Tilastokeskus, approximately 60 individuals are documented as adherents of Finnish neopaganism.
+However, this figure apparently reflects only those formally associated with a specific organization, and the actual number of practitioners is significantly higher.
+For example Iiro Arola of Helsinki University theological faculty estimated there is a higher amount of adherent by several orders of magnitude, about a thousand neopagans.
+Similar number was given by theologist Tom Sjöblom, according to whom a neopagan mailing list in 2000 had up to a thousand members.
+It might be further underreported: some neopagans do not identify as adhering to "Suomenusko", which has ethnonationalist connotation (comparable to Odinism) and may not fully encapsulate people of Karelian origin, who have distinct spiritual and cultural practices.
+They may self-identify as adherents of Väenusko or "Väki-belief".

 History and features

 Pagan beliefs, traditions and myths survived for a long time side by side with official Lutheranism in Eastern Finland and in Karelia, at least until the first part of the 20th century.
 The first efforts of recovery of ancient mythology were carried out to enrich national Finnish culture.

 Nature worship, respect for traditions, and equality are typical features of the Neopagan movement.
 The Finnish native religion can be defined as "ethno-pagan", as it is related to national consciousness and identity.
-Finnish native religion followers do not necessarily consider themselves "Neopagans" or identify with new religions such as Wicca.
+Finnish native religion followers do not necessarily consider themselves "Neopagans" or identify with new religions, such as Wicca.

 They emphasise love for the motherland as a key content of a balanced relationship of humans with nature, old and new generations, as well as individual and community.
 The Finnish native faith believers hold sacred many unspoiled natural places, woods, springs and rocks.
 They consider the numinous presence of the gods, the ancestors and the spirits, as pervading the natural sites and environments (hiisi).

 In 2013 the Taivaannaula launched a national project on Finnish holy places and sites in order to increase awareness and protection.
 In 2014 Karhun kansa (People of the Bear) was officially registered as an organised religious community, becoming the first neopagan association given such status in Finland.
 The status brings the authority for example to marry, bury and give names.